-Cleveland police investigating after children found alone inside vehicle, mother still missing
+Missing children found at gas station in Cleveland

 CLEVELAND (WJW) — Cleveland police are investigating after three children were found alone inside of a vehicle on the city’s east side.

-According to the department, an unidentified man drove a van to the Sunoco gas station on East 131st street around 8 a.m. on Monday.
+According to the department, an unidentified man drove a van to the Sunoco gas station on East 131st Street around 8 a.m. on Monday.
 He then walked away on foot, leaving the children behind.

-It’s since been learned that the children, all under the age of 5, and their mother were reported missing out of Maple Heights.
-The mother has not been located.
+It’s since been learned that the children, all under the age of 9, and their mother, Tomeeka Pope, were reported missing out of Maple Heights on Feb.
+8. Police are still looking for Pope.

 The children were taken to the hospital to be evaluated.

-Note: ***UPDATE: Officials say Tomeeka Pope has been located***